 $ unxz rpi3_initial_stable.img.xz

 c) Burn image into sd card using Raspberry Pi Imager 1.2

 Step 2: Boot your RPi3

 a) Insert your SD card and attach the power supply.

-Step 4: Download & Install a CLI tool “pvr”
+Step 4: Download and install the CLI “pvr”

 Note: pvr is a CLI which is used to interact with your device through Pantacor hub platform.
 With pvr you can share your firmware and projects like a git tree.
 Move the pvr binary to your bin folder after download.

 To install from GitLab source:

 $ go get gitlab.com/pantacor/pvr $ go build -o ~/bin/pvr gitlab.com/pantacor/pvr

 Note: You need “GOLANG” to be installed in your system for building pvr from github source code.